 - In Glee, both Santana and Karofsky are outed against their will.

 - When Finn and Santana are having an argument in "Mash Off", he tells her to come out in the middle of the hallway.
 When everyone stares at them, he continues attacking her for loving Brittany.
 It's later revealed in "I Kissed A Girl" that a student went and told her uncle, who is running a TV commercial outing her to the whole state in order to discredit the school.
 She is then threatened with rape around school.
 In her wedding vows she includes "I've been outed and bullied".

 - Karofsky moves school in season 3 but still meets up with Kurt to try and woo him — when a footballer from his new, more homophobic school, sees them talking he assumes the worst and texts the team, resulting in his locker being spray painted "FAG" and everyone finding out before cyberbullying him and causing him attempt suicide but not succeed in "On My Way".

 - In Barney Miller, a recurring cop character is gay.
 Everyone in the squad knows but they all basically agree not to say anything, especially to Internal Affairs.
 Then one time when Wojo is getting hounded by IA over some trifling thing he accidentally blurts it out.

 - Showed up a few times in Law & Order.
 Either the victim was being threatened with outing or the killer was or one of the red herrings.

-- One episode of CSI: Crime Scene Investigation featured a football player who was outted during an investigation.
+- One episode of CSI featured a football player who was outed during an investigation.
 One of the straight female investigators gets called out on this, but she fails to see why it's such a big deal.

 - Stan in American Dad! told the father of one of his neighbors his son was gay, and it turns out that the son was pretty open about it except with his dad.